Malfeasance in office: Potential reform

 In December 2020, the Law Commission issued a report recommending the common law offence of misconduct in public office be abolished, and replaced with two new statutory offences; one of 'corruption in public office' and another of 'breach of duty in public office'.
 As of 2024, the government has not issued a response to the report.
+The Public Office (Accountability) Bill 2024–26, given first reading in the Commons on 16 September 2025, will, if passed, abolish the common law offence and replace it with two statutory offences of "seriously improper acts" and "failing to prevent death or serious injury".
+The bill has not been passed as of 19 February 2026, when Andrew Mountbatten-Windsor, the former Prince Andrew, was arrested for misconduct in public office, the first royal family figure to be arrested under that offence in the modern age.

+No such offence exists in Scots law.
+Craig Naylor, HM Chief Inspector of Constabulary in Scotland, called in 2024 for the creation of such an offence to bring accountability to Scottish police.

 United States

 The West Virginia Supreme Court of Appeals summarized a number of the definitions of malfeasance in office applied by various appellate courts in the United States.

 Malfeasance has been defined by appellate courts in other jurisdictions as a wrongful act which the actor has no legal right to do; as any wrongful conduct which affects, interrupts or interferes with the performance of official duty; as an act for which there is no authority or warrant of law; as an act which a person ought not to do; as an act which is wholly wrongful and unlawful; as that which an officer has no authority to do and is positively wrong or unlawful; and as the unjust performance of some act which the party performing it has no right, or has contracted not, to do.

 — Daugherty v.
 Ellis, 142 W. Va.
 340, 357-8, 97 S.E.2d 33, 42-3 (W. Va.
 1956) (internal citations omitted).

 The court then went on to use yet another definition, "malfeasance is the doing of an act which an officer had no legal right to do at all and that when an officer, through ignorance, inattention, or malice, does that which they have no legal right to do at all, or acts without any authority whatsoever, or exceeds, ignores, or abuses their powers, they are guilty of malfeasance."

 Nevertheless, a few "elements" can be distilled from those cases.
 First, malfeasance in office requires an affirmative act or omission.
 Second, the act must have been done in an official capacity—under the color of office.
 Finally, that that act somehow interferes with the performance of official duties—though some debate remains about "whose official" duties.

 In addition, jurisdictions differ greatly over whether intent or knowledge is necessary.
 As noted above, many courts will find malfeasance in office where there is "ignorance, inattention, or malice", which implies no intent or knowledge is required.